Treefrog/Handbook/Manual/benefits.md

 ### Use Benefits When Appropriate, Not Just Because

-One often forgotten reality is that <i>benefit rates are commensurate with usage</i>.
+One often forgotten reality is that *benefit rates are commensurate with usage*.
 This point is not made to deter your use of preventative and appropriate preventative measures, for example, massage therapy or naturopathy, but rather, to be reaonable in your use of said services commensurate with your needs.

 In other words, there is a net effect to the whole team if you abuse the system.
 Therefore, do not abuse the system.